reese72/LethalData/README.md

 - Save and Load to file
 - Per-Quota average and profit
 - Overall average and ship loot
-- Plenty of other feature and UI improvement in the works
+- Plenty of other feature and UI improvements in the works

 ## Known issues